 Different Types of Retargeting Strategies You Should Run

 Its known to everyone that visitor doesn’t convert in the 1st visit.
 They may browse, search, even add to cart but converting to the customer has low probability.
 Even the big giant like Amazon knows that very well.
 If you are not doing anything about it, you are losing revenue.
 To grab this missed opportunity, start applying retargeting strategies.
 Re-targeting is like re-engagement with users.
+Re-targeting is one of the important strategy for e-commerce marketing.
 A good re-targeting strategy helps to improve conversion rate.
 When a person is shown the same product, again and again, he may turn into lead or customer.
 It depends on how you re-target them and your content copy.
 For re-targeting to be successful, you should always segment your push notification subscribers.
 A well segmented offers better results with re-targeting campaigns.

 What is retargeting?